JuliaMath/Polynomials.jl/docs/src/index.md

 ## Integrals and Derivatives

-Integrate the polynomial `p` term by term, optionally adding constant term `C`.
+Integrate the polynomial `p`, optionally adding a constant term `C`.
 For non-zero polynomials, the degree of the resulting polynomial is one higher than the degree of `p`.